SEXUAL VIOLENCE POLICY

 Oakland, CA 94609

-Students, faculty, and staff are required to report sex offenses to the Assistant Vice President of Enrollment and Student Services and to Security.
+Students, faculty, and staff are required to report sex offenses to the Assistant Vice President of Enrollment and Student Services.
 As required by the Higher Education Amendments of 1992, the University provides an annual report of campus crime statistics, including all sex offenses.
 See Campus Security Act of 1990 in the Federal and State Regulatory Policies section.

 Policy on Sex Offenses, Violence and Offenders

-The University will annually provide educational programming to promote the awareness of rape, acquaintance rape and other forcible and non-forcible sex offences, domestic violence, dating violence, sexual assault.
+The University will provide annually educational programming to promote the awareness of sexual misconduct, which may include rape, acquaintance rape and other forcible and non-forcible sex offences, domestic violence, dating violence, sexual assault.
 Such educational programs may be done at the request of students, by security in an ad hoc program, or because of a campus concern.
 In addition, the University strongly encourages all new students and new employees to complete its online primary prevention and awareness program.

 If you are a victim of sexual violence, your first priority should be to get to a place of safety.
 You should then obtain necessary medical treatment.
-The University strongly advocates that a victim of sexual assault/violence report the incident in a timely manner to the Assistant Vice President of Enrollment and Student Services or other person listed above.
-See also Steps to Take If Sexual Assualted.
+The University strongly advocates that a victim of sexual assault/violence report the incident in a timely manner to the Assistant Vice President of Enrollment and Student Services or Executive Director of Human Resources.

-The University offers counseling services through the Health and Counseling Center and through a contracted arrangement with Sutter EAP.
-Counseling and support services outside the University system are available through Bay Area crisis centers.
-You can find more information here
+The University offers counseling services through the Student Health and Counseling (SHAC) center and through a contracted arrangement with Sutter EAP.
+Counseling and support services outside the University system are available through Bay Area Crisis Centers.

-University disciplinary proceedings, as well as special guidelines for handling cases of sexual misconduct, are detailed in the Catalog and Student Handbook.
-The handbook provides, in part, that the accused and the victim will each be allowed to choose one person who has had no formal legal training to accompany them throughout the hearing.
-Both the victim and the accused will be informed of the outcome of the hearing.
-A student found guilty of violating the University’s sexual misconduct policy could be criminally prosecuted and/or may be suspended or expelled from the University for the first offense.
-Students have the option to change their academic situations after an alleged sexual assault if such changes are reasonably available.
+University disciplinary proceedings, as well as special guidelines for handling cases of sexual misconduct, are detailed in the Catalog and Student Handbook (and listed above).
+The handbook provides, in part, that the accused and the complainant will each be allowed to choose one person who can serve as an advisor/advocate throughout the complaint procedures.
+Both the complainant and the accused will be informed of the outcome of the hearing.
+A student found guilty of violating the University’s sexual violence policy could be criminally prosecuted and/or may be suspended or expelled from the University for the first offense.